codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

 ## Purpose of build steps

-In Codefresh, Docker containers are first-class citizens and special typed steps are offered for the most usual Docker commands.
+In Codefresh, Docker containers are first-class citizens, and we offer special typed steps for the most frequently used Docker commands.
 Build steps are a secure replacement for `docker build` commands.

 Therefore, this command on your local workstation: